shminglebob/CGT-141-Final/static/md/Procedural Animation Study.md

 }
 ```

-To explain the boolean that I used in the if statement, what we want to check:
+I used a normal `for` loop here as we need `i` for alternating legs and to explain the if statement, here's what we want to check:

 - `Vector3.Distance(...) > maxLegDelta` - that the distance is large enough to move the IK target to the ground target
 - `(i % 2 == offset) == groupOneMoving`